nestauk/-asf_HP_installer_chatbot/README.md

 - **Powered by LLM**: Utilises advanced language models to provide accurate and contextual responses.
 - **Installer-Focused**: Designed with the needs of heat pump installers in mind, offering targeted insights and troubleshooting support.
+- **Frontend Integration**: Seamless integration with front ends, such as our Streamlit implementation [here](https://github.com/nestauk/hpi_chatbot_frontend).
+Also possible to connect to via methods such as Whatsapp.

 ## Prerequisites